Rispats/SI4463-Radio-Beacon/README.md

 - Acquires GPS data in the form of NMEA strings and sends it to the microcontoller.
 - The TinyGPS++ library (in MCU firmware) then parses these NMEA strings and extracts the date, time, lat and long values.
 - A string containing this GPS data, start/stop bit and the transmitter ID is then constructed.
-- Final string that is to be transmitted looks like:
+- Format of the final string that is to be transmitted looks like:
 ```
 $TX_A1,DD/MM/YYYY,HH:MM:SS,LAT,LONG*[CS]
 ```
-- Transmits this string over RF using SPI-configured Si4463.
+- Transmits this string over RF using SPI-configured SI4463.

 ### 2) Receiver:
 - Continuously listens for packets.
 - Validates data with checksum & discards corrupted/invalid strings.